 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

-Cannondale Trail 5 is the right choice for riders who worry about their budget but want an excellent bike with all-around performance on milder terrain, as well as the singletrack trails.
+Cannondale Trail 5 is the right choice for riders who worry about their budget but want an excellent bike with all-around performance on milder terrain, as well as some singletrack trails.

 Cannondale Trail 5 is a recreational hardtail mountain bike with a more than affordable price point.
 It’s a bike that offers a lot to whoever buys it, including different-sized wheels.
 Namely, the Trail 5 is available both with 27.5″ and 29″ wheels.
 The S size comes with 27.5″, whereas the M, L, and XL sizes come with 29″ wheels.
 Therefore, no matter which size you choose, you will be able to enjoy reliable and consistent handling, which is often a problem with affordable trail bikes.